jojoenco/Wolfson-WM8740-ARCAM-DT91/README.md

 6 GND

 The PCM2706 PCB has also the same connections on the right side.
-But I dont use the 5V connection, it gets power from the USB connection.
+But I dont use the 5V connection, it gets power from the USB connection connected to the Pi.